Matt Vierling Player Props: Tigers vs. Pirates

-On Tuesday, Matt Vierling (.282 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 7:05 PM ET.
+On Wednesday, Matt Vierling (.282 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers play the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
+First pitch is at 12:35 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Marlins.
+He had a hitless performance in his last game (0-for-4) against the Pirates.

 Matt Vierling Game Info & Props vs. the Pirates